Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

 Inclusive MC samples with the same statistics as the data are studied to understand the backgrounds.
 The major backgrounds to $\EE\to \pi^+\pi^-\pi^{0}\eta_{c}$ are classified into two categories.
 They are events from (1) charmonium(-like) states decays~(most of which include open-charm decays, e.g. $\psi\to D^{(*)}\bar{D}^{(*)}$); and (2) the continuum process, $\EE\to q\bar{q}$, with $q=u$, $d$, and $s$.

-It is found that about two thirds of the background events originate from the continuum process, and the rest are from resonance decays.
+By analyzing 600,000 $e^{+}e^{-}\to \pi^{+}\pi^{-}h_{c}$ MC simulation events with $h_c$ decaying inclusively, a small enhancement in the $\eta_{c}$ signal region is found.
+Using the measured cross section given in Ref~\cite{Ablikim:2013wzq} and the luminosity of data, its contribution, $N_{\rm bkg}^{\rm peaking}$, is estimated to be $8.7\pm 2.0$ at $\sqrt{s}=4.226$~GeV.
+The contributions at other energies are estimated in a similar way.